NCSU GIS/MEA582:

 Importing data with broken projection information

-Modules r.in.lidar and v.in.lidar check whether the CRS of the imported data matches the Location's CRS.
+Modules r.in.lidar and v.in.lidar check whether the CRS of the imported data matches the project's CRS.
 Sometimes the CRS of imported data is not specified correctly or is missing and therefore import fails.
-If you know that the actual CRS matches the Location's CRS, it is appropriate to use r.in.lidar's or v.in.lidar's -o flag to overwrite the projection check and import the data as they are.
+If you know that the actual CRS matches the project's CRS, it is appropriate to use r.in.lidar's or v.in.lidar's -o flag to overwrite the projection check and import the data as they are.

 r.in.lidar input=tile_0793_016_spm.las -s -o